In Catalio, a Component is a single, discrete piece of an Application’s implementation. What counts as a Component depends on the kind of Application:

 Supported External Systems

-CRM platform components: objects, fields, flows, validation rules, Apex classes.
+CRM platform components: objects, fields, flows, validation rules, Apex classes, permission sets, page layouts, and other metadata.

 ITSM platform components: tables, workflows, business rules, UI actions.

-Use Case: Link incident management requirements to ServiceNow incident table and workflows.
+Planned Use Case: Link incident-management requirements to ServiceNow incident tables and workflows.

 HCM/Financial platform components: business processes, reports, integrations.